-When I first arrived at E2 as a fresh intern, the phrase emphasized by my supervisor that stuck in my mind.
+When I first arrived at E2 as a fresh intern, the phrase emphasized by my supervisor stuck in my mind.
 This saying left a strong impression on me because it did not fully make sense to me at the moment.
-It contradicts with my perspectives.
+It contradicts my perspectives.
 How can a mere intern deny the CEO?
 Isn’t an internship is where you develop yourself?
 What values there are for me thinking of the students first?
 I held on to this shortsighted mindset and go about my tasks.
 I came here for myself, and I had no intention of putting anyone else first.

 Piecing the puzzle together: